ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 The HEAL Data Utilities is a tool developed in order to help investigators generate HEAL-compliant variable-level metadata (VLMD), in the form of standardized data dictionaries.
 This VLMD Tool is a software package that can be leveraged via a command-line interface (CLI) and HEAL Workspaces, and it can also be incorporated into existing pipelines.

 There are many applications and software packages that are commonly used during the data collection and processing phases of studies.
-The HEAL Data Utilities accommodates ten different input file formats, which include:
+The HEAL Data Utilities accommodates several different input file formats.
+Please follow the links below if you would like to learn more:

 - [CSV datasets](https://heal.github.io/healdata-utils/vlmd/extract/csvdata)
 - [CSV (minimal) data dictionary](https://heal.github.io/healdata-utils/vlmd/extract/csvdd)